 Gating content as a way to generate leads has become increasingly less effective.
 Aside from the fact that prospects do not want to share contact information and would rather evaluate a product via a trial or freemium option, lead forms create inefficiencies in the customer-acquisition process.
-A large portion of leads are prospects that will never be your customers: people who do research on the subject, students, and prospects that don’t fit your ideal customer profile.
+Many leads are prospects that will never be your customers: people who research the subject, students and prospects that don’t fit your ideal customer profile.

 This fills your database with bad lead data, which can be a big problem.
-Bad data clutters your marketing automation and CRM solutions with duplicates and bogus data.
+Bad data clutter your marketing automation and CRM solutions with duplicates and bogus data.
 Depending on how you slice and dice SaaS industry data, the average conversion rate from visitor to lead is around 5 to 15 percent.
-While the research findings vary, the conversion rate from lead to a won deal is anywhere from 1 to 10 percent.
+While the research findings vary, the conversion rate from lead to a won deal ranges from 1 to 10 percent.

-As a result, companies experience a much-talked-about marketing-sales gap, where marketers pass prospects to sales that aren’t ready to buy and sales complains about lead quality.
+Companies using the traditional GTM strategies experience a much-talked-about marketing-sales gap, where marketers pass prospects to sales that aren’t ready to buy and sales complain about lead quality.
 As an industry, we have to admit that marketing-sales misalignment is due to ineffective lead-generation strategies that emphasize quantity of leads over quality.
 What has made things even more convoluted is that MQLs are not qualified for pipeline forecasting.
-As a result, sales teams spend time working and further qualifying these leads as SQLs.
+As a result, sales teams spend time working on and further qualifying these leads as SQLs.
 This not only makes things inefficient, but it also increases the customer-acquisition cost.

-Many teams that made the shift to a product-led GTM strategy have abandoned the traditional approach to customer acquisition and MQLs.
-Some of the fastest-growing companies in recent years do not put any lead-generation forms on their websites and instead invite prospects to try their products.
+Many teams that shifted to a product-led GTM strategy have abandoned the traditional approach to customer acquisition and MQLs.
+Some of the fastest-growing companies in recent years do not put lead-generation forms on their websites and instead invite prospects to try their products.
 This list includes Zoom.us, Asana, InVision, and Slack—and it’s growing.
-Prospects search for and find product reviews and other valuable information; after all, they don’t want to hear marketing messages that use too much jargon, hyperbole, superlatives, or buzzwords.
+Prospects search for and find product reviews and other valuable information; after all, they don’t want to hear marketing messages that use too much jargon, hyperbole, superlatives or buzzwords.